Written by Jude Oxios, my brilliant nephew

-To get to work, some days I would jump on the Second Avenue bus.
-On the bus, I met an adorably cute little Chinese girl named Lily.
-Very talkative, Lily informed me she was three, and for some strange reason, Lily was mesmerized with me.
-Her eyes were a continuous smile.
-She told me an expressive story about her stuffed dog and I suppose I was attentive.
+Some days I would jump on the Second Avenue bus to get to my groovy hip downtown ad agency office.
+One day on the bus, I met an adorably cute little Chinese girl named Lily.
+Very talkative, Lily informed me she was three, and strangely, Lily was mesmerized with me.
+Her eyes were a continuous smile and she told me an expressive story about her stuffed dog.
+I suppose I was attentive.
 The next day I took the bus hoping to see Lily again and there she was, again elated to see me.
-I began to ride the bus every day.
-Her mom, an American woman, told me she adopted Lily as a single parent.
+I began to ride the bus almost every day.
+Her mom, an American woman, told me she had adopted Lily as a single parent.
 A light bulb went off!
 I was going to adopt a child!
 I called my attorney and asked him to look into it.

-I stopped working for a while after the death of my father, and to combat my grief I went to volunteer at my local Boys & Girls Club.
+My dad passed away unexpectedly, and devastated, I stopped working for a while.
+To combat my grief I went to volunteer at my local Boys & Girls Club.
 I was told I could come to “Power Hour” and help children with their homework.
 They said I could come one day a week or five days a week.
-I went every day for an entire school year, and I brought snacks for all the children at the club when I noticed that they were all so tired when they arrived off the buses after school.
+I went every day for an entire school year, and I brought snacks for all the children at the club when I noticed that they were all so very tired when they arrived off the buses after school.
 The children called me “Miss Carla” and they sat in my lap, brushed my hair, hugged and kissed me, competed for my attention.
 Most of the children were in elementary school but there were a few Middle School and High School kids.
-A ninth grade boy would come around and ask if I needed help with the children.
-He said his name was Yadiyah (pronounced Yuh-DIE-uh) and he didn’t like sweet snacks, but he liked salty snacks.
-I started bringing him goldfish crackers and Yadiyah was pleased.
+A ninth grade boy would come around and ask if I needed his help with the children.
+He said his name was Yadiyah (pronounced Yuh-DIE-uh) and he didn’t like sweet snacks, but he liked salty food.
+I brought him yellow goldfish crackers and Yadiyah was pleased.

 One Sunday afternoon, my husband and I pulled up in front of Yadiyah’s house to take him to a Summer tournament game.
 Yadiyah came bouncing out of his house with a friend following him.
 Yadiyah was happy and smiling.
 They both crawled into the backseat of my husband’s Lexus and Yadiyah introduced his friend, Kewan (pronounced KEY-wan) from Virginia.
-Kewan was polite and quiet but he did tell us he was a good basketball player.
-As Frank and I asked questions, Kewan looked at Yadiyah and said, “Did you tell them I’m getting a scholarship?”
-When we got to the gym, I asked the coach if Kewan could play in this game and the coach said, “Sure.”
+Kewan was polite and quiet and he told us he was a good basketball player.
+As Frank and I asked questions, Kewan looked at Yadiyah and said, “Didn’t you tell them I’m getting a scholarship?”
+When we got to the gym, I asked the coach if Kewan could play in this game and the coach said, “Sure, why not?”

 Something happened when Kewan walked onto the floor.
 It was immediately apparent that he was serious about his game.
-Kewan had this wonderful jump shot and he played well that night.
+Kewan had this wonderful jump shot, he hit NBA-like three pointers and he played well that night.
 The team won.
-We took the boys to dinner and we learned that Kewan is very funny.
-We enjoyed that evening with Kewan very much.
+We took the boys to dinner and we learned at that meal that Kewan is very funny.
+We enjoyed that evening with Kewan and Yadiyah very much.

 No matter how inconceivable the concept might be, how vast that canyon of impossibility, we have the ability to create our lives.
-I created my life of motherhood, was blessed with two sons.
-The beauty of Motherhood is, once it’s created, Motherhood is forever.
+I created my life of motherhood; I was blessed with two sons.
+The beauty of motherhood is, once it’s created, motherhood is forever.
 Motherhood never dies.

 by Carla Hall D’Ambra